-- 6.20 The DfE hourly funding rate for eligible 3 and 4 year old children is 68p per hour per child for the 2024-25 financial year.
-Providers could receive EYPP for up to 15 hours per week, up to 38 weeks a year per eligible child (approximately an additional £387.60 per year).
-This applies to the universal 15 hours only, the rate is nationally set and there is no local discretion over the rate or eligibility criteria. - 6.21 More information on the EYPP can be found under Section 3.
+- 6.20 The DfE hourly funding rate for eligible EYPP children is £1.00 per hour per child for the 2025-26 financial year.
+Providers could receive EYPP for up to 15 hours per week, up to 38 weeks a year per eligible child (approximately an additional £570 per year).
+The rate is nationally set and there is no local discretion over the rate or eligibility criteria. - For 3 & 4 year olds, this applies to the universal 15 hours only - For families of 2 year olds receiving additional support, this applies to these 15 hours only - For families of 2 year olds receiving additional support and the working parent entitlement for 2 year olds, this applies to the 15 hours for families in receipt of additional support only - For 9-23 month olds, this applies to a maximum of 15 hours only (This will remain the case when the entitlement increases to 30 hours in September 2025) - 6.21 More information on the EYPP can be found under Section 3.